 We conduct our activities in a way which minimises negative interactions with sensitive species/habitats.

 - we will continue to act to minimise disturbance of sensitive marine wildlife by following best practice.
-We enjoy seeing birds and mammals when we are at sea and are keen to ensure their safety.
-To download the BDMLR/SCFF entanglement avoidance guide, click here.
+We set our gear in line with the best available techniques that minimise the chance of mammal entanglement. - you can find the detail under 'SD&CS publications' here.
+We enjoy seeing birds, mammals and other species when we are at sea and are keen to ensure their safety.

 Our fishing activity is conducted in a way which minimises environmental impacts.